 This event is interesting for policy makers, venture capitalists, innovation managers, engineers, government officials, hackers, futurists, gamers, artists, directors, you name it.
 For two days we will ask questions, discuss and imagine which social challenges could arise with future technologies.
 We’ll even make a few movies together.
 This way we’ll not only discuss the future, but build one… or even a few.

-At the end of both conference days, three teams of the 48 Hour Film Project will start making their short film in 48 hours, based on the script input of the audience (you!).
+At the end of both conference days, two teams of the 48 Hour Film Project will start making their short film in 48 hours, based on the script input of the audience (you!).
 On 'News' we will announce the six directors and the actors who will play the main character in their films.
-The six final films will be screened online and at the Leiden International Film Festival.register for the event ›
+The four final films will be screened online and at the Leiden International Film Festival.register for the event ›

 BRAVE NEW WORLD features world-class speakers who will butt heads in unscripted interviews, presentations and panel discussions, in the fields of art, health, security, education and many more – people who could transform your thinking and better prepare your business or policy making for future innovations.